shubhamsarda00/COL764-Information-Retrieval-and-Web-Search/Movie Recommender/README.md

 ### Our Recommendation System

+We have implemented multiple (9) models to perform a “Recommended for You” functionality for a user.
+We have implemented 1 model for “Because you watched [Movie X recently, you may also like]” option based on the last watched movie by a user (inspired by  the similar option provided by Netflix).
+We have implemented 3 models for a new user (cold start case), whose previous data is not available to us:
+Recommending the most recent top-rated movies Recommending movies similar to their favourite movie Recommending top-rated movies of a genre of their choice

 We provide recommendations based on the user’s overall past preferences, based on their most recently watched films, as well as some basic recommendations in case of a new user